 Complementary services allow LCOLs to meet the needs of the local area and promote growth of the Association through innovation that incorporates local culture and creativity.
-These complementary services must align with the ACA mission, vision, end statements, and ACA's strategic priorities.
+These complementary services must align with ACA's mission, vision, and strategic priorities.

-Examples of complementary services that have been offered include:
+Examples of complementary services have included:

+- Business lead generation for the purpose of sponsorships and event exhibitions

+- Campership programs to send more children to camp

 - Camps on Campus educational programming or networking

+- Communications and social media efforts

+- Community group lead generation

 - Day camp educational programming

 - Emerging professionals in camping (EPIC) events and educational programming

 - Health and wellness programming

 - Local program grants

 - Research education and support

-- Providing scholarships to camp staff attending educational events
+- Scholarships for camp staff to attend ACA educational events

-- Campership programs to send more children to camp

-- Social media efforts

-- School-camp partnerships
+- School-camp partnership information